mberghouse/SkinScanner/README.md

 # SkinScanner
- An application that allows you upload pictures of skin to receive information on cancer presence, skin type, and skin health
+ A Python-based application that allows you upload pictures of skin to receive information on cancer presence, skin type, and skin health.
+Currently under development.
+Expect updates soon!